-The cardiologists and surgeons of CHI Health Clinic Heart Institute participate in many national research studies to discover new methods of detection and treatment of heart disease.
+The cardiologists and surgeons of CHI Health Nebraska Heart participate in many national research studies to discover new methods of detection and treatment of heart disease.
 The Heart Institute physicians employ the most state-of-the-art technology to aid in the diagnosis and treatment as well as staying updated on new programs in prevention.

 The Heart Institute team also includes advanced practice clinicians, who work with the physicians to provide extensive education, preventative care, treatment and follow-up for patient care.

 Anesthesiologists administer medications to produce a partial or complete loss of sensation and/or consciousness in patients, or to manage and control pain during and after a surgery.